What does vintage mean?

 We are open to all reasonable offers.
 Please provide a starting number and we will work with you from there.

-Would you like to buy my used furniture?
+Do you buy used furniture?

 We are happy to assess your vintage furniture to see if it would be a good fit for our inventory.
 We focus primarily on Scandinavian, American, Italian, Latin American, and Japanese modern design from approximately 1950 to 1980.
 If you believe you have something we’d like, please email us at firstname.lastname@example.org with detailed photographs and your asking price.
 Selling inquiries without an asking price will not be considered.